solemnsky/design/mechanics/perks.md

-{{{ Emi's idea

-My idea was to have 4 perk slots for every loadout, namely a red perk (weapons), a green perk (Hull), a yellow perk (Kill rewards) and a blue perk (engine)

-my proposed ideas for the perks in these categories are as follows
+# Perks

+There shall be 4 perk slots:

+  * Red (Weapons)
+  * Green (Hull)
+  * Yellow (Kill Reward)
+  * Blue (Engine)

+Red perks are plane-specific, but the rest are not.

+The non-red perks are defined thus:

-Green:
+## Green:

-  -Heavy armor : Health increase
+  * Heavy Armor
+    * Health increase.
+  * Armor Plating
-  -Armor plating : % damage reduction from specific sides, for example top and front, top and back, bottom and top, front and back the player would be able to choose this himself
+    * % damage reduction from specific sides, for example top and front, top and back, bottom and top, front and back the player would be able to choose this himself.
+  * Flexible Wings
-  -Flexible wings : Increases turning speed and reduces speed lost on turning -Racer airframe : Higher top speed and stronger throttle speed
+    * Increases turning speed and reduces speed lost on turning.

-Blue:
-  -Energy Bank : Higher max energy
-  -Reverse thrust : Increases the throttle change rate and allows you to have backwards thrusting.
-  - ??? (name?) : slightly more potent afterburn (more energy cost aswell, but in an uneven ratio (3 thrust, 2 energy or something), and when you brake, you gain energy based on how much speed you reduce, this is a significant amount.
-  - ????
+  * Racer airframe
+    * Higher top speed and stronger throttle speed.

-Yellow:
+## Yellow:

+  * Ace Instincts:
-  -Ace Instincts : Enables bars, stronger effects (Higher damage, higher energy regain and (slightly) better turning -Energy Leech : Killing enemies gives energy boosts.
+    * Enables bars, stronger effects (Higher damage, higher energy regain and (slightly) better turning.

+  * Energy Leech:
+    * Killing enemies gives energy boosts.

+  * [name]:
-  - ?? name ? : Enables bars, get rewarded twice the amount of bars for each kill.(may get removed in favor of a nicer idea)
+    * Enables bars, get rewarded twice the amount of bars for each kill.(may get removed in favor of a nicer idea)

+  * [name]:
-  - ?? name ? : Enables bars, increases max potential bars, the effect of those will be greater than AI (may get removed in favor of a nicer idea)
+    * Enables bars, increases max potential bars, the effect of those will be greater than AI (may get removed in favor of a nicer idea)

+## Blue:

+  * Energy Bank:
+    * Higher max energy.

+  * Reverse Thrust:
+    * Increases the throttle change rate and allows you to have backwards thrusting.

+  * [name]:
+    * Slightly more potent afterburn (more energy cost as well, but in an uneven ratio (3 thrust, 2 energy or something), and when you brake, you gain energy based on how much speed you reduce, this is a significant amount.

+  * [name]:
+    * [effect]

-Planes:
+# Planes:

-I have alo made a framework as to what the planes will be doing and more or less how, As of right now, i'll be using the same scheme as altitude: Primary fire, secondary fire, and 'item', and afterburn.
+I have also conceptualised the weapons, abilities, and consequent roles the different planes will take.
+I'll be using the same scheme as altitude: Primary fire, secondary fire, 'item', and afterburn.

 It works as follows: